At White House, Israel's Netanyahu pushes back against Obama diplomacy

 "Israel has been doing its part, and I regret to say that the Palestinians haven't," Netanyahu said, an assertion he is likely to repeat on Tuesday to the pro-Israel lobbying group AIPAC, a past podium for some of his most strident speeches.

-Obama commended Netanyahu for his role in the talks that resumed in July but warned that "the time frame that we have set up for completing these negotiations is coming near."
+Obama commended Netanyahu for his role in "painstaking negotiations" that resumed in July and urged "compromise on both sides."

-"It's my belief that ultimately it is still possible to create two states," he said.
-"But it's difficult and it requires compromise on all sides."

 Palestinians point to Israeli settlement-building in occupied West Bank territory as the main obstacle to peace.